-Laidlaw College has been preparing people to serve the church and the world for over 95 years.
-The School of Social Practice draws together this immense legacy of Christian thought and practice with contemporary counselling and education theory to prepare students for work in these professions.
+Laidlaw's Counselling Programme has been preparing people to serve the community and the Church for over 20 years.
+The School of Social Practice draws together this immense legacy of Christian thought and practice with contemporary counselling theory and practice to prepare students for work in these professions.